liviuq/LANChat/README.md

 # LANChat

-LANChat lightweight and privacy oriented Local Area Network chatting app.
+A lightweight and privacy oriented Local Area Network chatting app.

 ## Features(to be added)